Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

 Propagate via Stem cuttings

 Many growers prefer keeping them in low lights, which affects the growth of healthy foliage and flowers.
-Instead, care to provide medium to bright light to induce signature leaf and flower growth.

-Tips to Ensure Adequate Lighting
+Tips to Ensure Adequate Lighting & Temperature

 - Place them on a northeast or east-facing window with subtle early morning sun.
 Otherwise, choose a south-facing window with bright sunlight throughout the day.